MicleaChristian/Env_Viz_Big-Data/README.md

 # **Impact of Climate Change Indicators on Global Trends**

 ## **Description**
-This project analyzes the impact of key climate change indicators (e.g., temperature trends, CO2 emissions, and natural disaster frequency) on global and regional patterns.
+This project analyzes the impact of key climate change indicators (e.g., temperature trends and CO2 emissions) on global patterns.
 It employs a Lakehouse architecture using Databricks Community and Microsoft Fabric for ETL and Power BI for visualization.

 ---